 5 Facts about Obstetric Fistula

-Over 70% of women in Ethiopia give birth at home without medical care which increases the chances of developing an obstetric fistula.
+A home birth, without a healthcare professional in attendance, increases a woman’s chances of developing an obstetric fistula.
 This can leave women incontinent, isolated from their communities and even paralysed.
 Tragically, 93% of women who suffer an obstetric fistula will give birth to a stillborn baby.

-By treating fistula through a holistic, whole-patient approach, we can not only treat the childbirth injury, but can also address other inequities that these women disproportionately experience, including isolation, poverty, and illiteracy.
-This approach empowers healed women to live a life of dignity, agency, and good health.
+By treating fistula through a holistic, whole-patient approach, we not only treat the injury, but can also address other inequities that women experience, including isolation, poverty, and illiteracy.
+Hamlin’s Rehabilitation and Reintegration Program at Desta Mender offers counselling, literacy, and numeracy classes, as well as vocational and life skills training.
+By empowering healed women, they in turn can empower their communities and live a life of dignity, agency, and good health.